Prostate Cancer

 The focal therapy approaches we currently offer include:

-- NanoKnife – which uses electrical currents to kill cancer cells
+- NanoKnife: Uses electrical currents to kill cancer cells

-- High-Intensity Focused Ultrasound (HIFU) – which uses bursts of high-intensity, high-frequency sound waves to kill cancer cells
+- High-Intensity Focused Ultrasound (HIFU): Uses bursts of high-intensity, high-frequency sound waves to kill cancer cells

-- Cryotherapy – which destroys cancer cells by rapidly freezing them.
+- Cryotherapy: Destroys cancer cells by rapidly freezing them.

-We are the only health system in San Diego offering Nanoknife and HIFU.
+We are the only health system in San Diego offering such a wide variety of focal therapy approaches.
 UC San Diego Health was also the first in the region to offer cryotherapy.
 Our physicians continue to refine and expand focal therapy techniques to give you as many treatment options as possible.

 Prostate Cancer Surgery